 Contaminants in soil

 The National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health ensures that land proposed for development is assessed for soil contamination.
-Council administers the Standard and considers it when it has been recognised that a particular activity has occurred on a property either previously or currently.
+Council is responsible for implementing the Standard and making assessments and associated decisions on activities that may have previously occurred on a property, or are currently still being undertaken.